awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/AWSHowTo.cloudwatchlogs.envhealth.md

   }
   ```

-## Streaming Environment Health Logs to CloudWatch Logs<a name="AWSHowTo.cloudwatchlogs.envhealth.streaming"></a>
+## Streaming environment health logs to CloudWatch Logs<a name="AWSHowTo.cloudwatchlogs.envhealth.streaming"></a>

 You can enable environment health streaming to CloudWatch Logs using the Elastic Beanstalk console, the EB CLI, or configuration options\.

-### Environment Health Log Streaming Using the Elastic Beanstalk Console<a name="AWSHowTo.cloudwatchlogs.envhealth.streaming.console"></a>
+### Environment health log streaming using the Elastic Beanstalk console<a name="AWSHowTo.cloudwatchlogs.envhealth.streaming.console"></a>

 **To stream environment health logs to CloudWatch Logs**